 SURROUNDING LINCOLN RELATED ATTRACTIONS:

-The Lincoln Museum and Lincoln Statue in Hodgenville, KY
+The Lincoln Museum and Lincoln Statue, Hodgenville, KY

 Lincoln Heritage House and Sarah Bush Johnston Lincoln House, Elizabethtown, KY